dell/csm-docs/content/docs/installation/helm/powerflex.md

 #### Volume Snapshot CRD's
 The Kubernetes Volume Snapshot CRDs can be obtained and installed from the external-snapshotter project on [Github](https://github.com/kubernetes-csi/external-snapshotter/tree/v3.0.3/client/config/crd).

 You can also install the CRDs by supplying the option _\-\-snapshot-crd_ while installing the driver using the `csi-install.sh` script.
-If you are installing the driver using the Dell CSI Operator, there is a helper script provided to install the snapshot CRDs - `scripts/install_snap_crds.sh`.

 #### Volume Snapshot Controller